 Let’s get started by defining what an amplifier is.

 What is an amplifier?
-An audio amplifier is an electronic device that increases the amplitude (power/voltage/current) of an audio signal.
+An audio amplifier is an electronic device that increases an audio signal’s amplitude (power/voltage/current).
 Amplifiers utilize electric power (from a power supply) to amplify the audio signal by a specified amount of gain (the ratio of output voltage, current, or power to input).

 Amplifiers come in a wide variety of forms.
 They can be designed within various audio equipment types (microphones, hardware processors like equalizers and compressors, active loudspeakers, powered mixers, etc.).